My 6 month old

-Six months is an exciting time and your baby will now be developing very fast.
-The left side of their brain will have has started communicating with the right side, meaning they can coordinate their body better.
-You will be understanding your baby much better now as they let you know whether they're happy or sad and start to respond to words.
+Six months is an exciting time.
+Your baby is growing and developing very quickly now.
+The left side of their brain has started communicating with the right side, meaning they can coordinate their body better.
+You and your baby are starting to understand each other.
+They will let you know whether they’re happy or sad and start to respond to words.

 By the time they reach 6 months, babies have a much better sense of who they are and how they fit into their world.
 They will have a good sense of the difference between their parents, siblings and other people, and may even start to be anxious of people they don’t know.

 Six months is the recommended age to introduce solid food.
 This is important to give them the nutrients they need, including iron, but also to strengthen their jaw to help with chewing food and talking.
 You can try offering small amounts of smooth, pureed or mashed food once a day, and still continue breastfeeding or formula feeding.
 When you are giving your baby solids, you can also offer some small sips of cool, boiled water from a sippy cup.
 If you have allergies in your family, talk to your doctor or child and family health nurse before you introduce common allergy foods like eggs or cow’s milk.

 Your baby is now due for their 6 months check.
 This is when you and your doctor will discuss sleep patterns, safe sleeping and prevention of sudden infant death syndrome (SIDS), healthy diet and teeth care, growth and safety.
-Your baby also needs their third scheduled vaccination, which involves just one injection this time.
+Your baby also needs their third scheduled vaccination, which for most children involves just 1 injection this time.

 What can my baby do?